SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER, SDK TSAR

 - Expert knowledge in porting existing software to different architectures, operating systems and hardware platforms, including the emerging ones.

-- Reasonable Android development experience, including Java and C w/JNI, and Android NDK.
+- Decent Android development experience, including Java and C w/JNI, and Android NDK.
 Designed, developed and released several Android applications; some are available at the Google Play and Amazon AppStore.

 - Multimedia experience, released several free multimedia applications.
 Used SDL and FFmpeg libraries to process video and audio on Linux and Windows.